EricWebsmith/Ezfx.Dui/readme.md

-As well as several classes to bind Winform controls to configuration.
+As well as several classes to bind win-form controls to configuration.